 Normally we’d say don’t bother with Time Out, just come to The Handbook.
 But if you’re looking for open-air boat-based cinema watching, then we can’t compete.
 And Time Out have totally nailed it.
 Their Movies On The River offer sailings with up-to-date films and, if you don’t fancy the film (in which case, why did you book it?) then you can watch London’s riverside whizz by from the comfort of an watery cinema.

 June 4th – August 3rd

 Luna Cinema are past masters at the outdoor cinema.
 Putting on screenings at iconic venues across the UK (castles and grand country homes like Chatsworth, Warwick Castle and Harewood House have served as backdrops) as well as familiar London sights/sites like Westminster Abbey, Hampton Court Palace and Kensington Palace.
 From Brockwell Lido to Kenwood House, Luna Cinema’s outdoor experiences are seriously on-point and the ideal place to enjoy new releases and classics alike.

 We love films, we love free stuff and who doesn’t love Herne Hill?
 Which is where the Herne Hill Free Film Festival comes in!
-Providing free screenings in the centre of this South London enclave, the community project is entirely run by volunteers and the screenings occur throughout May and throughout Herne Hill.
+See wha the last few days have to offer with their free screenings in the centre of this South London enclave, the community project is entirely run by volunteers and the screenings occur throughout May and throughout Herne Hill.

 Fancy some real classics?
 No, not The Graduate, Four Weddings or Fight Club, but actual classics?
 If so there’s a screen for that.
 The Royal Opera House have teamed up with BP to provide big screens in Trafalgar Square throughout the summer.
 Summer 2019 sees showings of Romeo and Juliet, on 11th June, Carmen on 2nd July and The Marriage of Figaro on 9th July.